 All students, faculty, staff, and residents affiliated with the UCF College of Medicine shall report all incidents of alleged mistreatment.
 A medical student who believes they have been mistreated, or an individual who becomes aware of mistreatment, makes an initial report to the one of the student affairs deans (either the associate dean or one of the assistant deans for students).
+If a student believes they have been mistreated by the associate dean or one of the assistant deans for students, they can contact the Ombuds Office to have a confidential conversation regarding their reporting options.
+The Ombuds Office is not an office of notice but can provide guidance on available resources and options.

 Reports may be restricted (confidential without further disclosure of student identity beyond the Office of Student Affairs) or unrestricted (confidential with disclosure of student identity to appropriate parties for investigative purposes).
-Completely anonymous reports (for example, comments on end of year surveys) may not be fully investigated due to a lack of complete information and the inability to confirm the report.
+Students may also make anonymous reports.
+Note that completely anonymous reports (for example, comments on end of year surveys) may not be fully investigated due to a lack of complete information and the inability to confirm the report.